ThJohn60/ImmoCRM/README.md

 	http://poi.apache.org/

-The software uses icons made by itim2101 from www.flaticon.com and material design icons from google.
+The software uses icons made by itim2101 from www.flaticon.com and material design icons from Google.